Frank Zappa: Formation

 By April 1965, Ray Collins, one of Zappa's friends during the early Studio Z days, was the singer of an R&B band called the Soul Giants, based in Pomona, California.
 That month, he asked Zappa to take over as guitarist in the Soul Giants, following a fight between Collins and the group's original guitarist.
 Zappa accepted, and soon assumed leadership and the role as co-lead singer (even though he never considered himself a singer, then or later).
 He convinced the other members that they should play his music to increase the chances of getting a record contract.
-The band - comprising Zappa, Collins, Roy Estrada, and Jimmy Carl Black - debuted at the Broadside Club and was renamed the Mothers since this gig took place on May 10, 1965 – Mother's Day.
+The band – comprising Zappa, Collins, Roy Estrada, and Jimmy Carl Black – debuted at the Broadside Club and was renamed the Mothers since this gig took place on May 10, 1965 – Mother's Day.
 They increased their bookings after beginning an association with manager Herb Cohen, and gradually gained attention on the burgeoning Los Angeles underground music scene.
+Under Zappa's leadership, the Mothers' lineup would be ever-changing during their time together, with members including Collins, Estrada, Black, Elliot Ingber, brothers Bunk and Buzz Gardner, Don Preston, Billy Mundi, Jim Fielder, Jim "Motorhead" Sherwood, Ian Underwood, Art Tripp, and Lowell George.

+Signing to Verve Records

-In early 1966, they were spotted by leading record producer Tom Wilson when playing "Trouble Every Day", a song about the Watts riots.
+In early 1966, the Mothers were spotted by leading record producer Tom Wilson when playing "Trouble Every Day", a song about the Watts riots.
 Wilson had earned acclaim as the producer for Bob Dylan and Simon & Garfunkel, and was one of the few African-Americans working as a major label pop music producer at this time.
 Wilson signed the Mothers to the Verve division of MGM, which had built up a strong reputation for its releases of modern jazz recordings in the 1940s and 1950s, but was attempting to diversify into pop and rock audiences.
-Verve insisted that the band officially rename themselves the Mothers of Invention as Mother was short for motherfucker—a term that, apart from its profane meanings, can denote a skilled musician.
-Under Zappa's leadership, the Mothers' lineup would be ever-changing during their time together, with members including Collins, Estrada, Black, Elliot Ingber, brothers Bunk and Buzz Gardner, Don Preston, Billy Mundi, Jim Fielder, Jim "Motorhead" Sherwood, Ian Underwood, Art Tripp, and Lowell George.
+Verve insisted that the band change their name, as Mother was short for motherfucker—a term that, apart from its profane meanings, can denote a skilled musician.
+As a compromise, Zappa expanded the band's name to "The Mothers of Invention".

-Debut album: Freak Out!